 - Remove the roast from the oven and tent the entire roast with foil.
 Let the meat rest for a minimum of 20 minutes before serving (30-40 minutes is preferable).
 The meat will continue to cook after taking it out of the oven, and the internal temperature of the meat will increase by 5-10 degrees.

 If you need a more well-done piece, use the ends (first cut), they will be more fully cooked.
 You can also place the cuts of prime rib in a pan with au jus and gently heat the meat to increase the doneness.
-My wife loves meat, well, well, well-done meat and using the au jus in a saute pan, I was able to serve her a perfectly cooked well done prime rib.
+My wife loves meat, well, well, well-done and using the au jus in a saute pan, I was able to serve her a perfectly cooked well done prime rib.

 Enjoying a delicious prime rib dinner in your own home really makes a night extra special.
 Serve it up with homemade horseradish sauce, au jus (see the recipe notes for instructions), buttery smashed potatoes, and your favorite green vegetable.